About Deepness

 Since 2017 Jim has worked as a full-time professional close-up magician.

 Prior to becoming a magician he worked for over 20 years in healthcare, education and research, training and working as a mental health nurse.
 With some friends who are living with dementia, Jim has become passionate about challenging the stigma and promoting that a dementia diagnosis is not the end, it is just a change.
+For many the change is for the better.

 Donations